kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster using KKP's installer (called `kubermatic-installer`).
 KKP can be installed on any infrastructure provider that can host a Kubernetes cluster, i.e. any major cloud provider like Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), Digital Ocean or Hetzner.
 Private infrastructure providers like vSphere, OpenStack or Nutanix are supported as well, e.g. by using [KubeOne](https://docs.kubermatic.com/kubeone/).
 See [Set up Kubernetes](#set-up-kubernetes) for details.

+A full setup takes between 1-2 hours depending on your configuration and infrastructure provider.

 ## Requirements

 {{% notice warning %}}